frkngrpnr/jcs_qual/readme.txt

 If you use this fine-tuned network, please also cite:
 H. Kaya, F. Gürpınar, A. A. Salah, "Video-Based Emotion Recognition in the Wild using Deep Transfer Learning and Score Fusion", Image and Vision Computing, Available online 4 February 2017, http://dx.doi.org/10.1016/j.imavis.2017.01.012.

-6) If the corresponding flag is set, the test set predictions will be written to prediction.pkl and the explanations will be written to description.pkl. and predictions.csv that we create from final predicitons.
+6) If the corresponding flag is set, the test set predictions will be written to prediction.pkl and the explanations will be written to description.pkl, both of which are read from predictions.csv that we create from final predicitons.

+7) The descriptive images that show the faces and the mean normalized (pedicted) scores can be reproduced using the given codes (using saveimg routine) or alternatively they can be accessed from https://www.dropbox.com/s/e4wkwudijuyjy81/testimages.zip?dl=0

 For any queries email: kaya.heysem@gmail.com
 Happy hacking!